lemire/SIMDxorshift/README.md

 part of this family.
 It is written in C. The implementation uses Intel's SIMD instructions and is based on Vigna's original (pure C) implementation.

 As a random number generator, xorshift128+ is not very strong.
+[It fails statistical tests such as BigCrush](https://lemire.me/blog/2017/09/08/the-xorshift128-random-number-generator-fails-bigcrush/).
 It should never be used alone in applications where the quality of the random numbers matters a great deal.
 However, when you just want fast and "good enough" random numbers, it should do well.